FEASTorg/CRUMBS/docs/examples.md

 ## Controller Example

 Send commands via serial interface and request data from peripherals.
-The examples in `examples/arduino` show both controller and peripheral sketches using the C core API (see `crumbs_arduino.h`).
+The examples in `examples/arduino/` and `examples/platformio/` show both controller and peripheral sketches using the C core API (see `crumbs_arduino.h`).

 ### Usage